 One great way to cut down on the chemicals in your home is to buy non-toxic disinfectant strips that you can leave in areas where germs are common.
 Buying eco-friendly disinfectants will kill viruses, mold, and bacteria without releasing toxins into the air.
 To use them, place one in an area for a day or two (two to three days for the most challenging areas such as drains or fridges).
 You’ll need new ones every couple of months.

 Vinegar for Disinfectant

 Vinegar is an effective cleaner that you can use instead of bleach and other harmful chemicals.
-Though vinegar smells like salad dressing, it’s good for cleaning glass, chrome, and wood surfaces without leaving streaks or film on them.
-It’s also natural at fighting odors, so if something stinky is lingering around your house (particularly in the bathroom), try wiping down your sink with white vinegar to kill off any bacteria.
+Though vinegar smells like salad dressing, it’s suitable for cleaning glass, chrome, and wood surfaces without leaving streaks or film on them.
+It’s also natural to fight odors, so if something stinky is lingering around your house (particularly in the bathroom), try wiping down your sink with white vinegar to kill off any bacteria.
 For particularly stubborn stains (like soap scum), soak a rag in water and vinegar, then hold it over the stain until the solution begins to bubble.
 Wipe the surface to remove the stain.

 Vinegar is not suitable for stone or marble surfaces because it could etch into the porous material, causing permanent damage.

 Also, don’t mix vinegar with bleach because the resulting chemical reaction can release dangerous vapors, which are toxic if inhaled.